zenml-io/zenml/docs/book/user-guide/advanced-guide/migrate-your-old-pipelines-and-steps.md

 Check out [this page](./configure-steps-pipelines.md#type-annotations) for more information on how to annotate your step outputs.

-## Accessing Run information inside steps
+## Accessing run information inside steps

 {% tabs %}
 {% tab title="Old Syntax" %}